Medium Threat for Another Tropical System to Form in Gulf

 Tonight

-65°F Rain showers early will evolve into a more steady rain overnight.
+65°F Showers this evening, becoming a steady rain overnight.
 Low 62F.
-Winds E at 5 to 10 mph.
-Chance of rain 70%.
-Rainfall near a half an inch.
+Winds E at 10 to 15 mph.
+Chance of rain 80%.
+Rainfall near a quarter of an inch.

 - Wind